KTH/devops-course/contributions/demo/kalpet-andnil5/README.md

-# Demo proposal: CD of Node App on Heroku with designated realese branch
+# Demo proposal: CD of Node Express App on Google Cloud with designated realese branch using github actions

 ## Members